How to use Burp Suite for penetration testing

 After completing your recon and analysis of the target application, and any necessary configuration of Burp, you can begin probing the application for common vulnerabilities.
-At this stage, it is often most effective to use several Burp tools at once, passing individual requests between tools to perform different tasks, as well as going back to your browser to perform additional tests.
+At this stage, it is often most effective to use several Burp tools at once, passing individual requests between tools to perform different tasks, as well as going back to Burp's browser to perform additional tests.
 Throughout Burp, you can use the context menu to pass items between tools and carry out other actions.

 In Burp's default configuration, it automatically performs live passive scanning of all requests and responses that pass through the Proxy.
 So before you begin actively probing the application, you might find that Burp Scanner has already recorded some issues that warrant closer investigation.